2024 U-Haul Truck Rental Review

 One of the most common customer complaints is that U-Haul doesn’t honor its reservations.
 Some customers report having to make do with different trucks U-Haul had available instead of the trucks they reserved, while others have to pick up their trucks at different locations than planned.

-In extreme cases, a few customers even report being left truckless on moving day or having their reservations cancelled by U-Haul.
+In extreme cases, a few customers even report being left truckless on moving day or having their reservations canceled by U-Haul.

 In place of an actual reservation guarantee, U-Haul pays $50 to customers whose reservations it can’t fulfill as planned.
 However, some customers even report being stiffed their $50.